 |Provider access||Can visit any provider who accepts Medicare||Must visit in-network providers (out-of-network providers may be available at a higher cost)|

 |Specialist access||No referrals required||May require referrals|

 Now that you have a better understanding of the basic elements of each plan, it’s time to dive deeper into the nuances and what they mean for you.
 Let’s examine the five most frequently asked questions:

 On the other hand, private insurance companies manage Medicare Advantage.
 This means that they must offer at least the same amount of coverage you’d receive under Original Medicare.
-They can also offer enhanced coverage, such as vision and dental care, wellness programs, and discounts on gym memberships.
+They can also offer enhanced coverage such as vision and dental care, wellness programs, and fitness memberships.

 If you prefer to have greater access to a larger pool of providers, then Original Medicare may be the best fit.
 You’ll have the freedom to visit any provider who accepts Medicare, you won’t have to choose a primary care provider, and therefore you won’t need a referral to see a specialist.
 This is also the ideal plan if you travel frequently or have a seasonal home because you have access to the broadest network possible.

 Conversely, Medicare Advantage has a more limited network because it is a private insurance plan.
 Medicare Advantage can also drop providers from its network throughout the plan year, which may prevent you from seeing your preferred physician.

 Certain Medicare Advantage plans offer additional benefits, such as routine vision and dental coverage, hearing aids, and fitness memberships such as SilverSneakers or Silver&Fit.
 Also, most of these plans offer prescription drug coverage (see below for additional details).